• Contact Info

 Takes a look at the nuanced and controversial relationship between sport and peace.
 Although sport is heralded as a powerful tool for social good, drawing attention to causes such as conflict resolution, HIV prevention, environmental initiatives and improved international relationships, it also continues to reflect and reproduce social inequalities in ways commonly overlooked.
 Same as ETHN 4714.

-• ETHN 6001 - Research Methods in Comparative Ethnic Studies
+• ETHN 6001 - Research Methods in Critical Ethnic Studies

 Primary Instructor - Spring 2019